HuyLeDac/RAG_ATAM_Tool/docs/README.md

     2. *Architectural approaches:* List?

     ```json
+    {
+        "architecturalApproaches": [
+            {
+                "approach": "Microservices Architecture",
+                "description": "Decompose the application into loosely coupled services, each with its own responsibility and database."
+            },
+            {
+                "approach": "Layered Architecture",
+                "description": "Separate the system into layers, each responsible for a specific set of functionalities, promoting separation of concerns."
+            },
+            {
+                "approach": "Event-Driven Architecture",
+                "description": "Use events to trigger and communicate between decoupled services to improve scalability and responsiveness."
+            },
+            {
+                "approach": "Service-Oriented Architecture (SOA)",
+                "description": "Organize services around business functions, enabling reuse and flexibility by allowing each service to evolve independently."
+            },
+            {
+                "approach": "Monolithic Architecture",
+                "description": "A single-tiered software application where different components are combined into a single program from a single platform."
+            }
+        ]
+    }
     ```

     3. *Scenarios:* For each scenario we need a list (Scenario, Attribute, Environment, Stimulus, Response, Architectural decisions)